-Are you one of those who have the problem of MPSigStub.exe?
+Are you one of those who have a problem with MPSigStub.exe?
 And are you unsure whether or not the executable file is legal?
 Alright, we will address these issues in-depth in this article.

-Many users are worried about the possibility of this process continuing to be unsafe and of destroying their system as they work continuously in the task manager with the intensive usage of other resources.
+Many users are worried about the possibility of this process being unsafe and destroying their system as they work continuously in the task manager with the intensive usage of other resources.

-However, it is important to note that before you go on to take any action yourself, you must find out if the file is legitimate or not.
-We have covered all the essential point you need to know, thus read carefully.
+However, it is essential to note that before you take any action yourself, you must find out if the file is legitimate or not.
+We have covered all the vital points you need to know; thus, read carefully.

 What Is MPSigStub.exe?

 MPSigStub.exe is a software application.
 This is a component that comes with Microsoft Windows.
-This program is developed by Microsoft Corporation and this is a legitimate process that can be found running in Windows Task Manager.
+This program is developed by Microsoft Corporation, a legitimate process that can be found running in Windows Task Manager.

-There are several cases reported where trojans and viruses disguised themselves as MPSigStub.exe executable files.
-And in case you encounter such a problem, we have provided several approaches that will help you resolve this issue in your system.
+Several cases were reported where trojans and viruses disguised themselves as MPSigStub.exe executable files.
+And in case you encounter such a problem, we have provided several approaches to help you resolve this issue in your system.

 MPSigStub.exe File Information

-You may find MPSigStub.exe in C:/ Windows / System 32, by default.
+By default, you may find MPSigStub.exe in C:/ Windows / System 32.
 However, you need to check if the executable file is legitimate or not.
 The location of MPSigStub.exe is :